 If you're a Mac user then you are likely used to high quality software that just works, thanks to the way Apple operates.
 So if you're looking for a VPN, you'll definitely want one that has a similar high quality performance.
 If you're still a bit unsure of what a VPN is used for or can do for you don't panic - just keep reading.

 Another major reason why VPNs are used is to bypass geographic restrictions to access online content.
 A VPN makes it look like you're logged on somewhere that you're not, by bouncing your location around the globe, so a great tool in all of those scenarios.

 But, of course, there are lots of VPNs to pick from.
 That's why we've tested them, narrowed it down to the best for Apple Mac specifically and popped them below.
-While ExpressVPN has taken the top spot (see hwy below) there are other options out there with the best ones listed below in all their glory.
+While ExpressVPN is our overall top favourite (see why below) there are other options out there with the best ones listed below in all their glory.
 These are the best Mac VPNs...

 The best all-rounder for Mac speed, unblocking and security